 Is he tall?
 Is she fair or dark?
 Is she thin?
 Does he have any unusual characteristics?

-You want the reader to be able to picture him in her own mind- to create her own image of him.
-Whatever information you leave out, the reader will fill in.
+You want the readers to be able to picture the characters in their own minds – to create their own image of them.
+Whatever information you leave out, the reader will fill in the gaps.

 4. He’s got to have a backstory.

 Okay, this isn’t relevant to picture books as they’re too short for backstory.
-But, with other stories, the MC needs to be realistic and this means he needs a life.
+However, with other stories, the MC needs to be realistic and this means the character needs a life.

 Using “Walking Through Walls” again, it’s quickly revealed that Wang has a father, mother, and sister.
 It’s also quickly revealed that he’s a dreamer and doesn’t like to work.
 And, he wants the fast track to fame and fortune.